tarwn/lessthandot-hugo/blogs/content/posts/2013-01-23-driving-predictive-analytics.md

 Well, today, as with most days that I drive to the office or a client, the drive was lengthy and I started to compare the complete system of driving to a topic.
 This time, instead of DR, I was thinking about [predictive analytics][2].
 To this day, I've been fortunate and not been in a major accident.
-In fact, the only accident I was in was a bump on the bumper that didn't warrant much more than an, “I'm sorry”.
+In fact, the only accident I was in was a bump on the bumper that didn't warrant much more than an, "I'm sorry".
 The reason for that comes from the same concept as predictive analytics follows.

 **Predictive Driving vs. Analytics**